-I'm Claire, an Associate Clinical Social Worker (ACSW #89214) based in Los Angeles, CA. I received my Masters in Social Work from USC.
+I'm Claire, a Licensed Clinical Social Worker (LCSW 110340) based in Los Angeles, CA. I received my Masters in Social Work from USC.

 I've worked in diverse settings, from an intensive treatment center for eating disorders, to a community mental health agency.
 My client base has encompassed individuals, couples, families, and groups, from teenagers to seniors.
 I've supported clients with depression, anxiety, trauma, relationship issues, eating disorders, and much more.

 My experiences in these different settings have reminded me why I love what I do: For me, therapy is about connection, growth, and the opportunity to support each person's healing process.
 It's also about working to dismantle oppressive systems, reduce barriers to mental health care, and shatter the stigma around seeking help.
 I am forever a student, and continue to challenge myself to learn and unlearn in order to abide by my values of humility, compassion, and seeing the whole person.